 - Always generate a share code for the specific purpose you need (like work, rent, or study)

-- Make sure the information is up to date.
+- Please ensure the information is current.
 If your immigration status changes, so will your work rights

 - Share your code only with trusted employers or authorities.